Ralph Lauren did not invent preppy America.

 Lauren's later life brought the usual honors, many of which Britannica lists: CFDA recognition, international decorations, and eventually the Presidential Medal of Freedom in 2025.
 But the charitable record matters too.
 The Ralph Lauren Corporate Foundation has made cancer care and prevention a central commitment, including large recent investments aimed at reducing disparities in care.

 That work fits the arc of the brand more than it first appears.
 Lauren spent decades selling idealized well-being, home, and continuity.
-His philanthropy has often focused on helping people hold onto some version of those things under real pressure.
+His philanthropy has often focused on helping people hold onto some version of those things under actual pressure.

 Why Ralph Lauren still matters